-To best utilize the Import API, we recommend some best practices while implementing the Import API.
+To best utilize the Import API, we recommend the following best practices.

 - When importing full data sets, creating a new dedicated Import Container for the task can help in distinguishing imports performed on different occasions.